taskflow/taskflow/README.md

 A dynamic task is created during the execution of a dispatched taskflow graph, i.e., topology.
 These tasks are spawned by a parent task and are grouped together to a *subflow* graph.
-The example below demonstrates how to create a subflow node that spawns three tasks during its execution.
+The example below demonstrates how to create a subflow that spawns three tasks during its execution.

 <img align="right" src="image/subflow_join.png" width="40%">